exogen/react-dynamic-html/README.md

 # react-dynamic-html

+Like `dangerouslySetInnerHTML` but with simple old-school template substitution.
+Values can be React components.

-Sometimes you just need to work with HTML from an older system or a CMS.
+Because sometimes you just need to work with HTML from an older system or CMS.

-This does old-school runtime HTML templating, but in React!

-- Zero dependencies, no HTML parser necessary!
+- Zero dependencies, no HTML parser necessary
-- Template values can be dynamic React elements!
+- Template values can be dynamic React components
-- Universal, supports server side rendering (SSR)!
+- Universal, supports server side rendering (SSR)
-- Keeps component state across template changes!
+- Template updates preserve component state